shelvinx/ansible-playbooks/README.md

   ```

 ### Using uv in CI/CD
-- The `uv` tool is used for fast Python dependency installs.
-In CI/CD, use `uv pip install --system -r requirements.txt` to avoid venv errors.
+- The `--system` flag should be used when installing dependencies with `uv pip install --system -r requirements.txt` to avoid venv errors.
 - Add `$HOME/.cargo/bin` to `$GITHUB_PATH` to call `uv`.

 ### Workflow Triggers TODO: automate tf workflow